microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/readme.md

 ### Lab 9: WAKE-UP FROM SLEEP USING WATCHDOG TIMER
 #### Introduction
-This lesson will introduce the Sleep mode.
+This lab will introduce the Sleep mode.
 SLEEP() function is used to put the device into a low power standby mode.
 #### Hardware Effects
 Once this lab is on RUNNING state, the watchdog timer will start counting.
 While in Sleep mode, LEDs D2/D4 and LEDs D3/D5 are turned ON and OFF respectively.
 Pressing the switch won't go to the next lab since the PIC is in Sleep mode.
 After the watchdog timer has reached its period, which is approximately 4 seconds for this lab, the PIC exits sleep mode and the four LEDs, D2 through D5, are toggled.
 #### Summary